reinvented-stuff/nginx-redis-njs/README.md

 # nginx-redis-njs

-Nginx compiled with Redis and njs modules.
+Nginx compiled with Redis, Redis2 and njs modules.

 Also includes:
 * http_addition_module